 For stunning views of the Avon Gorge and Clifton Suspension Bridge, head to Clifton Observatory and Camera Obscura whose steep steps wind down through the cliff to Ghyston’s Cave, snuggled in the rock.
 Head out onto the balcony, perched halfway down the cliffside for breath-taking views across the gorge.
 Whilst you're in the area, why not brave the natural rock slide on the Clifton side of the bridge and combine with a stroll through pretty Clifton Village.

 A short scenic walk away from the observatory is the White Lion Bar, settled on the edge of the Avon Gorge and exceptionally popular on a summer's day thanks to its outside sun terrace overlooking some of the city’s best views.
-Make like the Giants - albeit stylish, comfortable ones - and stay a night in the newest hotel suites which are built on gorge bedrock at the Avon Gorge Hotel.
+Make like the Giants - albeit stylish, comfortable ones - and stay a night in the newest hotel suites which are built on gorge bedrock at the Avon Gorge by Hotel de Vin.

 Nicely rested, stroll across the exceptionally photogenic Clifton Suspension Bridge (it's free for pedestrians) to Ashton Court Estate.
 Wander your way along neat pathways that criss cross 850 acres of enchanting wide-open green space and woodland.
 Near the keeper's lodge you'll find a sculpture of Goram the Giant.